jkofferath/BusinessRule2Cypher/README.md

 2. **Calculate translation-based score**: Given a validation set and the corresponding prediction file, calculate a translation-based (BLEU) score.
 3. **Calculate execution-based score**: Given a validation set and the corresponding prediction file, calculate an execution-based score by executing the queries.
 This requires a locally running Neo4j instance populated with the Event Knowledge Graph (EKG) corresponding to the respective event log.

-An example predictions file is included to run evaluation scripts without the need for prior inference.
+An example predictions file is included.

 ## KVE
 Scripts are provided to: